Steem (STEEM) Price Reaches $0.22 on Exchanges

-Steem (STEEM) traded up 1.9% against the U.S. dollar during the 1 day period ending at 11:00 AM E.T. on April 14th.
-Over the last seven days, Steem has traded 7.7% lower against the U.S. dollar.
-Steem has a total market capitalization of $95.93 million and $20.74 million worth of Steem was traded on exchanges in the last day.
-One Steem coin can currently be bought for $0.22 or 0.00000729 BTC on major exchanges.
+Steem (STEEM) traded down 4.3% against the dollar during the 1-day period ending at 18:00 PM E.T. on April 20th.
+One Steem coin can now be bought for approximately $0.22 or 0.00000781 BTC on exchanges.
+Over the last seven days, Steem has traded down 0% against the dollar.
+Steem has a total market capitalization of $95.26 million and approximately $14.34 million worth of Steem was traded on exchanges in the last 24 hours.

 Steem Profile

-Steem is a proof-of-work (PoW) coin that uses the PoS hashing algorithm.
-Its launch date was March 24th, 2016.
-Steem’s total supply is 409,190,981 coins and its circulating supply is 431,608,586 coins.
-The official message board for Steem is steemit.com/@steemitblog.
+Steem (STEEM) is a proof-of-work (PoW) coin that uses the PoS hashing algorithm.
+It launched on March 24th, 2016.
+Steem’s total supply is 409,190,981 coins and its circulating supply is 432,105,001 coins.
+Steem’s official Twitter account is @steemit and its Facebook page is accessible here.
 Steem’s official website is steem.com.
-Steem’s official Twitter account is @steemit and its Facebook page is accessible here.
+Steem’s official message board is steemit.com/@steemitblog.
 The Reddit community for Steem is https://reddit.com/r/steemit and the currency’s Github account can be viewed here.

 There are three main currencies in Steemit: Steem, Steem Power (SP) and Steem Backed Dollars (SBD).